-It is true that some foods have had a lot of superfood hype around them, like acai, and then have been shown to not have nearly all of the benefits that they were claimed to have.
+Some foods have indeed had a lot of superfood hype around them, like acai, and then have been shown not to have nearly all of the benefits that they were claimed to have.
 It is also true that there is no current legally-standardized definition of “superfood.”

 However, scientists and medical professionals are currently working on officially defining this term, and they are getting closer to a finalized set of criteria every day.
 Thus far, research is demonstrating that these types of foods have one major commonality: nutrient density.
 With the research beginning to identify characteristics of superfoods, it is safe to say that this is not a scam or even a movement- superfoods are a real thing.

 This is our method for determining the best superfoods.
-It is important to keep these points in mind, especially when trying to include more superfoods as part of your balanced diet.
+It is important to keep these points in mind, especially when including more superfoods as part of your balanced diet.

 Q: Why should we be consuming Superfoods?

 This might be an obvious answer, but because it is good for you.
 It is in the name – Super.
-These foods are filled with vitamins and nutrients and if you consume these, it is easier to obtain a healthy lifestyle, as you can almost be certain you get all the nutritious benefits for a healthy body and well-being from these foods.
+These foods are filled with vitamins and nutrients.
+If you consume these, it is easier to obtain a healthy lifestyle, as you can almost be certain you get all the nutritious benefits for a healthy body and well-being from these foods.

 - Defining Powerhouse Fruits and Vegetables: A Nutrient Density Approach, Clinical Informational Website ,